DevExpress/ThemeBuilder/README.md

 ## Prerequisites

 You will need Node.js 8.9 or higher and npm 5.5.1 or higher.
-The app was build using angular-cli.
+The app is built using angular-cli.
 Run `npm install @angular/cli -g` to install it.

 ## Install required packages and Launch